cyanolux/cyanolux/README.md

 <hr>
 <p align="center">
 if i'm not responding well, it's not that i'm judging you, i'm just very bad at social interaction.
+<br> please don't try to roleplay with me, i'm incapable of it unless it's joking.
 </p>
 <hr>
 <p align="center">